 - Work with Schools

 CHOC’s outreach to schools began in 2018 with two workshops for the Parkside Federation of three state secondary schools in Cambridge.
-Julian Perkins, soprano Susanna MacRae and violinist Karin Björk worked with over 30 students, who were encouraged to take an active role whatever their musical expertise.
+Julian Perkins and two of his colleagues worked with over 30 students, who were encouraged to take an active role whatever their musical expertise.
 Students, parents and teachers were invited to the dress rehearsal of CHOC’s Rodelinda and one of the students took a role in the production itself.
 CHOC will actively seek similar collaborations in future.

 Julian Perkins’ workshop at Parkside School (Cambridge) was highly anticipated by students and their patience paid off.
 Julian has a natural ability to motivate, interest and inspire students of all ages to come to know Baroque music, a genre that is undoubtedly complex and sometimes difficult for students to grapple with at first.
 The workshop included demonstrations using period instruments such as the harpsichord, as well as choral singing and musical analysis exercises.
 A really educational experience for students and we look forward to working with Julian again in the future.